Kilter Climbing Grips

 Graphic by Climbing Business Journal; all photos are courtesy of Ruth Jang

 Today’s episode brings Ruth Jang to the show.
-Ruth is a routesetter at Central Rock Gym in Atlanta, Georgia.
-She first picked up setting as a bucket list challenge and because she saw a gap in the gym: not enough entry-level, competition-style boulders for people to learn from.
+Ruth was a routesetter at Central Rock Gym in Atlanta, Georgia; now she is the Head Setter at Tension, a position she stepped into after this interview was recorded.
+Ruth first picked up setting as a bucket list challenge and because she saw a gap in the gym: not enough entry-level, competition-style boulders for people to learn from and enjoy.
 Her thought?
 “Why not infiltrate from the inside and learn from the best?”
 Before she knew it, she was pulled into the gravity of the setting world.
-Today, Ruth is a USAC Level 3 routesetter with her first national event on the horizon this June.
-She’s also set for citizen comps like Method Underground.
+Today, Ruth is a USAC Level 3 routesetter and set her first national event last June.
+She’s also set for citizen comps, like Method Underground.
 Before setting, Ruth came from a background in academia and biomedical research, where she studied stem cells and the opioid epidemic.
 Ruth shares wisdom from both her academic and setting backgrounds on this week’s podcast, diving into nuances around team dynamics in routesetting and much more.

 General Topics Covered